JustinSDK/cqMore/docs/curve.md

 ## Parameters

 - `t`: as it increases, the point traces a right-handed spiral about the z-axis, in a right-handed coordinate system.
-- `a`: the a parameter of the logarithmic spiral.
+- `a = 1`: the a parameter of the logarithmic spiral.
-- `k`: the k parameter of the logarithmic spiral.
+- `k = 0.306349`: the k parameter of the logarithmic spiral.

 ## Examples